Upper Eyelid Surgery – Blepharoplasty

 Beautifully Rejuvenated Eyes with Upper Eyelid Surgery

-Visit Rejuvent for a complimentary consultation and find out how Dr. Bomer can help rejuvenate your eyes and remove the excess skin from your eyelids.
+Visit Rejuvent for a consultation and find out how Dr. Bomer can help rejuvenate your eyes and remove the excess skin from your eyelids.
 These eyelid before and after photos are only a small sampling of the amazing results Dr. Bomer & Dr. Bouzoukis achieve for their patients in their Scottsdale location.

 Frequently Asked Questions